sanjeevini-scfbio/CZI-Sanjeevini/README.md

 # CZI-Sanjeevini
-Poring of Sanjeevini on a global cloud
+Porting of Sanjeevini on a global cloud